sustainers/sustainers.github.io/working-groups/personas.md

 **How to get involved**: See section below.

 ## Purpose
 To identify the different personas within Open Source.
 Who are the consumers, producers, providers, sponsors, or *fill in the blank* of Open Source?
-What the sustaining efforts for each of these members of the ecosystem?
+What are the sustaining efforts for each of these members of the ecosystem?

 ## Goals

 1. Identify attributes of what sustainability means to us
 2. Determine the personas